OSC/ood-documentation/source/how-tos/debug/debug-apache.rst

   While this page is helpful it is no replacement for `Apache Httpd's documentation`_.
-If you are an administrator responsible for Open OnDemand, you are now an administrator of apache httpd.
+If you are an administrator responsible for Open OnDemand, you are now an administrator of Apache Httpd as well.
 As such, you should get comfortable with it as from time to time you will have to troubleshoot it.